ucsb-dreamlab/twarc/extraction.md

 <a name="flakey.py"/>

 ## flakey.py
 This utility takes Snowflake ids (tweet ids) and extracts their creation times to a csv.
-More information about Snowflake ids and deleted tweets can be found here: https://ws-dl.blogspot.com/2019/08/2019-08-03-searching-web-archives-for.html
+More information about Snowflake ids and deleted tweets can be found  [here](https://ws-dl.blogspot.com/2019/08/2019-08-03-searching-web-archives-for.html)

 Usage: